cosmos/sdk-tutorials/academy/3-my-own-chain/can-play.md

 ## Integration tests

-Of course, you can also add integration tests on top of your unit tests.
+You can also add integration tests on top of your unit tests.
 Although not compulsory, it is preferable that you put them in a separate file.
 Pick `grpc_query_can_play_move_integration_test.go`.

 Test if it is possible to play on the first game that is created in the system: